 Elizabeth “Dori” Tunstall is a design anthropologist, researcher, academic leader, writer, and educator.
-She is Dean, Faculty of Design at OCAD University in Toronto, Canada and the first black Dean of a Faculty of Design anywhere.
-Tunstall holds a PhD and an MA in Anthropology from Stanford University [1994–1999] and a BA in Anthropology from Bryn Mawr College [1990–1994].
-She is interested in human values and design as a manifestation of those values.
-Tunstall observes that design translates values into tangible experiences and asks others to consider what their values are.
-In a Design Mat...
+She is dean of the faculty of design at OCAD University in Toronto, Canada, and the first black dean of a faculty of design anywhere.
+Tunstall holds a PhD and an MA in anthropology from Stanford University [1994–1999] and a BA in anthropology from Bryn Mawr College [1990–1994].

 James Turner is the founding Director of the Africana Studies & Research Center, founded 1969, and is a professor emeritus of African and African American Politics and Social Policy at Cornell University.
 Referring to the formative years of the Africana Studies & Research Center, Turner recollected, “We had to begin the process of changing that environment [academia without African American studies]….We were the first generation of Africana studies.”
 Turner initiated the term “Africana Studies” to conceptualize the comprehensive studies of the African diaspora and the three primary global Black communities–Africa, North America, and the Caribbean.
 The Africana paradigm is now widely adopted by educational programs as the epistemology for the field of Black Studies.